XistGG/MassSimple/README.md

 An example Meta Type.
 Here we have just Rock, Tree and Wisp.

-Currently we don't use the Rock.
+Currently we don't use the `Rock`.

 `Tree` Entities are automatically built periodically by the [AXmsEntityTreeBuilder](#AXmsEntityTreeBuilder).